-A lot of coaching happens for me on the fly—in the aisles at church, on airplanes, during phone calls with relatives, with casual business acquaintances, you name it.
-It's a great way to change people's lives, and if you are in business as a coach, it will also get you clients.
-I want to share some tips about how you can use your coaching skills to change people’s lives every day—on the fly!
+A lot of coaching on the fly happens for me in the aisles at church, on airplanes, during phone calls with relatives, with casual business acquaintances, you name it.
+It’s a great way to change people’s lives, and if you are in business as a coach, it will also get you clients.
+I want to share some tips about how you can use your coaching skills to change people’s lives every day by coaching on the fly!

-A Coaching Encounter is a short, one-time coaching session that usually happens on the spur of the moment.
+A Coaching on the Fly Encounter is a short, one-time coaching session that usually happens on the spur of the moment.
 There are two things I look for when I’m deciding whether to move an everyday conversation into a coaching encounter:

 We need to be talking about a significant challenge the person faces.
 You can’t coach someone when you are talking about the weather or the playoffs.
 And why bother to coach someone on something they don’t care that much about?